ill-serve-soup-2/ill-serve-soup-2-backend/README.md

 Returns a JSON object with the entire users list.
 User must be logged in to access this.

 REACT DEV >> _You need to have a way to retrieve the token that is generated._

+Success: Returns a status of 200 and a JSON object containing all of the users.

 ---